Hydrospheredata/mist/docs/library_scala.md

 #### Arguments

-Internally library dsl is based on `ArgDef[A]` - its goal is to describe argument type and how to extract it from a request.
+Internally library DSL is based on `ArgDef[A]` - its goal is to describe argument type and how to extract it from a request.
-So for example: `arg[Int]("n")` means that request's json object should contain key `n` with a value that can be converted to integer.
+For example: `arg[Int]("n")` means that request's json object should has key `n` with a value that can be converted to integer.
 There are following basic methods do define an argument:
 - `arg[T](name: String): ArgDef[A]` - required argument by name
 - `arg[A](name: String, default: A): ArgDef[A]` - if argument is missed, request function will fallback to default value